 Pituitary/Cushings – Adrenocorticotropic hormone (ACTH), Cortisol

 Multiple Endocrine Neoplasia (MEN).
-Complex and tends to be multiple instances of some of the tumours above.
+Please note MEN is a group of distinct syndrome not a tumor.
+Complex area and tends to be multiple instances of some of the tumours above.
 For a breakdown of MEN types and locations, check out my MEN blog ‘Running in the Family’

 The Future – Molecular Markers?